innovationOUtside/vce-generic-guide/troubleshooting.md

 When you first access or install the VCE, we suggest that you run through the `READ_ME_FIRST.ipynb` notebook as soon as you can.
 If you have problems installing Docker or the Docker container / VCE, please be sure to include details of your operating system when requesting assistance via the module forum.

-You can check whether your VCE container is currently running from the list of running containers displayed in the Docker Dashboard, or by entering the command `docker ps`in a terminal / command prompt.
+You can check whether your VCE container with name `CONTAINERNAME` (for examnple, {{container_name}}) is currently running from the list of running containers displayed in the Docker Dashboard, or by entering the command `docker ps`in a terminal / command prompt.

-If you have followed the default guidance, the name of your container (represented as `CONTAINERNAME` in this section) will take the form `{modulecode}vce`; for example, for module with nodule code `AB123`, the recommended container name would be `ab123vce`.

 If the container is not shown as running in the Docker dashboard, or you cannot see it reported as *Up* for a certain period of time in the `docker ps` listing, or the services appear not to be running (your browser doesn't connect to the service after you have entered the appropriate web address then *restart* the VCE from the docker dashboard or by issuing the terminal command `docker restart CONTAINERNAME`.